 After completing the test, your scores will be given to you.
 It is recommended that you schedule an advising session after you complete the test.
 To better understand how your scores translate into the courses you will be placed into, click on the follow link:

-If you are not happy with your score, think your score is incorrect, or have any other concerns with the test, you are allowed to retest once per quarter.
+If you are not happy with your score, think your score is incorrect, or have any other concerns with the test, you are allowed to retest once in the same quarter.
+Each individual is allowed to test a total of 3 times per year.
 (We recommend that you talk with an advisor before you decide to retest.)
 Retesting is appropriate when there is reason to believe that a score obtained from previous testing does not accurately reflect the examinee's true level of knowledge or skill.
 Typically, retesting is appropriate in only two situations:

 1. When factors other than the examinee's ability are believed to have influenced the previous testing, and

 If any reason exists to believe the examinee's current level of knowledge and skills should be verified, a retest is appropriate.
 The fee for a retake is $10, whether retaking one, two or all three portions.
 Students may only retake the exam once in order to try and improve their placement.
-After the retake, students must wait until after the first four weeks of the following quarter to attempt the exam again.
+After the retake, students must wait until the next quarter to attempt the exam again.
 Students who have retaken the exam and are still convinced of their ability to be in a higher level math or English class may appeal the results to the respective Department Chair.

 * The test is designed to help you be successful and helps advisors select classes for your enrollment.